How can you avoid burnout?

 Burnout and stress are a reality for many women today.
 This is nothing new.
 Jesus spoke these words to his followers in the first century.

 Matthew 11:28-29 “…Come to me, all who labor and are heavy laden, and I will give you rest.
 Take my yoke upon you, and learn from me, for I am gentle and lowly in heart, and you will find rest for your souls.
 For my yoke is easy, and my burden is light.”

-Christian women do have an answer to deal with burn-out.
+Christian women can avoid burnout.
 The challenge is to follow the advice and guidance of the Savior.